Twdiap/WAG-One/README.md

 - Monitor flash storage usage with a visual bar
 - Switch screen orientation between normal and 90°
 - Wipe all stored GIFs
-- Turn Wi-Fi off and start standalone playback immediately
+- Turn Wi-Fi off and start standalone playback immediately (5 to 6 hours of playback using a 200mah LiPo battery)

 ## API Reference